pranavgajera/Instaprice-Sprint2/README.md

     * Enabled each search result to be toggleable by the user
     * Added a post button that each search result that will post the search details to the live feed
     * Finalized README

-# InstaPrice

-A browser-based price tracker application where users can type in about a product and the application will respond with the price history of that specific product.

 # Linting